-Doing Business in the Middle East through a local distributor
+Doing Business in the Middle East through a local distributor in 2023

 Registration of a company in Middle Eastern countries often require high amounts of paid-up capital and a local joint venture partner.
 A simpler, more cost-effective way of doing business within these countries is to trade through a local agent.